tonethar/IGME-430-Fall-2024/exercises/8-passing-params-in-express.md

 ## II-A. Run ESLint and Fix the Errors
 - Type `npm test` to see all of the errors and warnings
-- Miraculously, I only got 1 warning (a `console.log()`) and 1 error (in our "fallthrough" route):
+- Miraculously, I only got 1 warning - a `console.log()` - and 1 error - in our "fallthrough" route located in **index.js**:

 ```
 router-app-passing-params/src/app.js 29:20  error 'next' is defined but never used  no-unused-vars
 ```

-- Which was easy to fix - I deleted the `next` param - we don't need it
+- Which was easy to fix - go ahead and delete the `next` param - we don't need it
 - Go ahead and fix any other errors and move on

 ---